Zhivko Milanov: APOEL

 On 30 December 2015, Milanov signed an 18-month contract with Cypriot First Division champions APOEL.
 He made his debut on 10 January 2016, playing the full 90 minutes in APOEL's 2–1 away victory against Aris Limassol for the Cypriot First Division.
 A few months after joining APOEL, he crowned champion as his team managed to win the Cypriot First Division title for a fourth time in the row.

 On 2 March 2017, Milanov signed a two-year contract extension with APOEL, running until 31 May 2019.

 Third stint at Levski Sofia and retirement

 After agreeing with APOEL to rescind his contract, Milanov returned again to Levski Sofia.
 On 11 February 2019 he signed a 1,5-year contract with the club.

 On 23 June 2020, Milanov played his last professional match against Lokomotiv Plovdiv in a semi-final Cup tie, finishing 0-0.
-After the match, he stated that a lung disease made him retire on the age of 34.
+After the match, he stated that a lung disease made him retire on the age of 35.

 International career

-Milanov started playing for the Bulgarian national team in 2006, and has been capped 28 times during his international career.
+Milanov started playing for the Bulgaria national team in 2006, and has been capped 28 times during his international career.
 He announced his retirement from the national team on 21 March 2017, at the age of 32.